Simplicity of the automorphism group of fields with operators: Preliminaries

-Recall that a stationary type $q$ over $\emptyset$ is regular if it is orthogonal to every forking extension: if $a$ realizes the unique nonforking extension of $q$ to $B$ and the realization $c$ of $q$ forks with $B$, then $a\ind_B c$.
-The presence of a regular type $q$ based over the empty set determines a closure operator \cite{eH85} on the set of realisations of $q$.
-This closure operator was later adapted in \cite[Section 3.5]{fWbook} to other collections of types.
-Whilst the general definition of the closure for an arbitrary family of types is somewhat difficult to grasp, it can be simplified in our context, as we will only consider the closure, within the ambient model $\UU$, taken with respect to the generic type $p$ of the underlying group.
-Since every element of the group can be written as the product of two generic elements, every type is thus analyzable with respect to the generic type.
-In our concrete case, the closure with respect to the (possibly non-regular) generic type $p$ over $\emptyset$ can be described as follows:
+In \cite[Section 3.5]{fWbook}, previous work of \cite{eH85} on certain closure operators extending the (model-theoretic) algebraic closure was adapted in order to produce closure operators arising from an arbitrary collection of types.
+In our context, the closure is to be taken inside the ambient model $\UU$ with respect to the generic type $p_0$ (so the closure does depend on the model).
+By Property \ref{H:single_gen}, the type of every tuple in $\UU$ is analysable with respect to the generic type, so that in our concrete case, the closure with respect to the generic type $p_0$ over $\emptyset$ can be described as follows below.

-\begin{definition} Given a subset $A$, an element $b$ \emph{belongs to the closure} $\cl(A)$ \emph{of} $A$ if for every subset $C$ containing $A$ and every generic element $g$ over $C$, we have that $g$ remains generic over $C\cup\{b\}$. \end{definition}
+\begin{definition} Given a subset $A$ of $\UU$, an element $b$ \emph{belongs to the closure} $\cl(A)$ \emph{of} $A$ if every extension of $tp(b/A)$ is orthogonal to $p_0$, that is, for every subset $C$ containing $A$ and every generic element $g$ over $C$, we have that $g$ remains generic over $C\cup\{b\}$.